manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 If you have not internet connection you can:
 - obtain the zip file of repository from github
-- drag the zip file from coputer directory to the raspberrypi4 Desktop folder
+- drag the zip file from computer directory to the raspberrypi4 Desktop folder
 - Unzip the file and compile

 Review the ~/.bashrc: Verify the last lines: